ugurozdemir97/QuteFighters-v0.2/README.md

 ![Key](https://github.com/ugurozdemir97/QuteFighters-v0.2/assets/64408736/10f65522-6019-45ad-b23e-5fa5ba4acc44)

 ## Characters:
 Currently, there are two characters with identical movesets but different stats.
 The red character is faster but has less health.
-Here, I've duplicated those characters to test the character selection screen.

 ## Map:
 The map consists of three layers, each moving at different speeds depends on the characters' speed to create a 3D parallax effect.
 The bottom layer also skews and transforms to create perspective as the players move.
 Players can move until they reach the walls.
 The players can't move more further away from each other than the screen width even if they are not touching the walls so it will guarantee the characters will always be in the visible portion of the screen.